Chapter 8. Applying security policies

 FUTURE, which should withstand any near-term future attacks:

-RHEL 8.2 also introduces customization of system-wide cryptographic policies.
-For details, see the Customizing system-wide cryptographic policies with policy modifiers and Creating and setting a custom system-wide cryptographic policy sections.
+You can also customize system-wide cryptographic policies.
+For details, see the Customizing system-wide cryptographic policies with subpolicies and Creating and setting a custom system-wide cryptographic policy sections.

-6.3.
-Remediating the system to a security baseline
+8.3.
+Upgrading the system hardened to a security baseline

-Red Hat does not provide any automated method to revert changes made by security-hardening remediations.
-Remediations are supported on RHEL systems in the default configuration.
-If your system has been altered after the installation, running remediation might not make it compliant with the required security profile.
+Automated remediations support RHEL systems in the default configuration.
+Because the system upgrade has been altered after the installation, running remediation might not make it fully compliant with the required security profile.
+You might need to fix some requirements manually.

 scap-security-guidepackage is installed on your RHEL 8 system.